medic/medic-docs/configuration/outbound.md

 A complex property that declares how the payload to be sent to the `destination` should be created.

-Each key is a JSON path to a location in the payload, and each value is either:
+Each key is a string [object path]('https://github.com/mariocasciaro/object-path#usage') to a location in the payload, and each value is either:
- - a string JSON path to the location of the source data in the report being processed, where the value is required to exist
+ - a string object path to the location of the source data in the report being processed, where the value is required to exist
- - an object with either a `path` property that represents a JSON path as above, or an `expr` property which is an expression similar to `relevant_to` to determine the resulting value.
+ - an object with either a `path` property that represents a string object path as above, or an `expr` property which is an expression similar to `relevant_to` to determine the resulting value.
 If you wish for the value to be optional (that is to say it's OK if `path` or `expr` evaluate to `undefined`) you may also set `optional` to `true`

 #### A mapping example